Formulas and Functions in Excel – Excel Tutorial 4

 Let’s explore some commonly used basic formulas in Excel:

-• SUM: This function adds up a range of cells.
-For example, =SUM(A1:A10) calculates the total of values in cells A1 through A10.
+- SUM: This function adds up a range of cells.
+For example,

-• COUNT: Counts the number of cells in a range that contain numbers.
-For example, =COUNT(C1:C20) counts the number of cells in range C1:C20 that have numerical values.
+finds the average of the values in cells B2 to B15. - COUNT: Counts the number of cells in a range that contain numbers.
+For example,

 These are just a few basic formulas to get you started.
 Excel offers a vast library of functions for various purposes, and we’ll explore some more advanced ones later.